About Melanoma » What Is Melanoma

 The ability to spread widely to other parts of the body is a unique characteristic of melanoma that the other more common skin cancers, basal cell carcinoma and squamous cell carcinoma, do not possess.
 This characteristic makes melanoma the deadliest of all skin cancers: it accounts for only four percent of skin cancers, but 80 percent of skin cancer-related deaths.

 In the United States each year, more than 76,000 Americans are diagnosed with melanoma - one every eight minutes - and more than 9,180 Americans die of melanoma - one every hour.
 Almost twice as many men in the US die from melanoma than women.
 Despite tremendous advancements in medicine, the melanoma death rate has remained static over the past 30 years while the incidence is rising.
-Only five U.S. Food and Drug Administration approved therapies for metastatic melanoma currently exist, and they benefit only a minority of patients.
+Seven U.S. Food and Drug Administration approved therapies for metastatic melanoma currently exist, but most benefit only a subset of patients.
 More effective options for prevention, diagnosis, prognosis, and treatment are urgently needed.

 There are hopeful signs for a better outlook.
 New treatments under development, including immunotherapies and molecularly targeted therapies, have produced dramatic responses in some patients with advanced disease.
 Even though some tumor regressions have proved to be transient, these results provide proof-of-principle for moving forward.
 Decades of research in melanoma have translated into significant scientific and clinical advances over the past few years and have generated much excitement in the scientific community and among patients and advocates.
 Investigators are finding ways to improve upon these results to combat this deadly disease.